eklitzke/python.sh/README.md

 methods you will have to cast from a string type if you expect arguments of another type (say, integers).

-An example program is listed in `primes.py`, which implements the Rabin-Miller primality test in Python and exposes it to Bash.
+An example program is listed in `primes.sh`, which implements the Rabin-Miller primality test in Python and exposes it to Bash.